The HACCP system - When should a HACCP system be reviewed?

 So without further ado, what is the first step in developing a HACCP plan?

 A HACCP plan aims to control potential hazards in food to an acceptable level before they cause significant harm.
-To do this, you must accurately identify all of the potential food safety hazards in your operations — in other words, conduct a hazard analysis — before proceeding to any of the next operations in a HACCP plan.
+To do this, you must accurately identify all of the potential food safety hazards in your operations — in other words, conduct a hazard analysis — before proceeding to the next steps in a HACCP plan.

 Hazards are any material that can contaminate food and harm customers.
 These potential hazards may be classified as: